winged/language-fun/PLANS-DVM02.md

 some syntax like follows (See sample-stack.txt in DVM01 for implementation details of this example):

-    !MACRO 1 PUSH      # 1 for two-parameter macro
+    !MACRO 1 PUSH      # 1 for one-parameter macro
         SET  1   *A    # *A is the first parameter replacement SET  2   @0
         JNZ @3    1